currocam/speedytree/README.md

 - `-c` to set the number of threads to use.
 By default it will use 1.
 - `--naive` to set use the naive implementation.
 This algorithm is equivalent to QuickTree, and it's fast in practice for small matrices.
 - `--rapidnj` to set use the RapidNJ heuristics, but implemented with BTrees.
 - `--hybrid` to set use a mix of the two algorithms.
-This is the default, as it's the fastest in practice for large matrices.

-### Performance

-Todo: Add performance numbers.

 ### Testing